leontrolski/leontrolski.github.io/wip/abstract-ideas.md

 Michael Gove, 2016

 I have some misgivings about Michael Gove and his politics, however, ten years as a professional software developer have given me some sympathy with "the people of this [great, surely?] country".
 I dislike an acronym as much as the next person, my real beef though lies with lofty abstract ideas.
-This post will ramble, wade and veer between software, politics and philosophy, hold on tight.
+This post will ramble, wade and veer between software, politics and philosophy - hold on tight.

 ## Definitions